aculich/doctest/logging-savio.md

 ------------------------------------------------------------------------

-### Installing and setting up Google Authenticator on a mobile device {#installing-and-setting-up-google-authenticator-on-a-mobile-device}
+### Installing and setting up Google Authenticator on a mobile device

 Before you can log into the Savio cluster for the first time, you will need to install and set up Google Authenticator on at least one mobile device: a smartphone or tablet running Android or iOS.